The MRI scanner is safe

 The MRI scanner is designed to keep lots of air flowing inside the tunnel to keep one comfortable.

 The scanner may also have a small mirror that lets you see the end of the short tunnel.
-They may even project some nice images on the wall, which you can see with the mirror.
+They may even project some nice relaxing videos on the wall, which you can see with the mirror.

 Sounds